pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ### Handling long running deployments

-When executing a rolling deployment (an approch for deploying with no downtime where there are multiple application instances that are deployed to sequentially), there will be a period of time when there are 2 different versions of an application in the environment at the same time.
+When executing a rolling deployment (an approach for deploying with no downtime where there are multiple application instances that are deployed to sequentially), there will be a period of time when there are 2 different versions of an application in the environment at the same time.
 Even if there is a long running deployment, the `record-deployment` should still be called at the end of the deployment, and there is no need to let the Broker know of newer application version until the deployment process is complete.

 Why is this so?